pbignardi/CoerciveWaveTests/README.md

 In the `src` there are functions that perform the main computations (computing numerical solutions, errors, energy, etc).
 Docstrings are provided with each one of such functions.

+## TODO
+- Plotting function for the CFL condition test
+- Reorganize the test A and test beta xi scripts
+- Run all the test of the paper to see if everything works